OctopusDeploy/docs/docs/api-and-integration/teamcity.md

-1. Creating the NuGet packages from your applications Â  Â 2.Â Optionally, when a build completes, having TeamCity make requests to your Octopus Server to:
+1. Creating the NuGet packages from your applications
+   2. Optionally, when a build completes, having TeamCity make requests to your Octopus Server to:
-Â  Â  Â  Â (a) Create releases; (b) Trigger deployments and/or (c) Promote releases when a build completes
+       (a) Create releases; (b) Trigger deployments and/or (c) Promote releases when a build completes

 - Installing the plugin